 So what can a parent do to help a kid that can’t always keep up?
 Open communication about her challenges is certainly important.
 Teaching her to self-advocate is also big.
 But I also want her to have a place where she CAN keep up.
 Enter biking…

 The girls started on balance bikes when they were about two and a half.
 By four and a half, they were riding “big girl” bikes with hand brakes.
 I started taking them on the trails in Pacific Spirit Park and they loved it.
-Mostly flat ones to start but occasionally slight hills which slowed Audrey down.
+Mostly flat ones to start but occasionally slight hills which proved a bit of a challenge.
 About this time, a friend got an electric bike for commuting and I started to think that maybe an electric bike was the answer.

 I also wanted this setup to be as reversible as possible, so in about five minutes, I can switch out the motored wheel for a regular wheel and strip most of the wires and hardware.
 That way, she can take the bike to the neighbourhood park and I don’t have to worry about $1000+ of high-tech gear disappearing.
 When we go trail riding, I can quickly switch back to motorized.